 [Additional reporting by Virginia Tanggono]

-The Annual Value of a property is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings and maintenance fees.
-It’s based on the estimated market rentals or similar or comparable properties.
+The Annual Value of a property is the estimated gross annual rent of the property if it were to be rented out, excluding furniture, furnishings, and maintenance fees.
+It is based on the estimated market rentals or similar properties.

-IRAS considers the following factors to determine the Annual Value: rentals of similar or comparable properties in the area, the size, location and condition of the property and other relevant physical attributes.
+IRAS considers the following factors to determine the Annual Value: rentals of similar properties in the area, the size, location, and condition of the property and other relevant physical attributes.

 Looking to sell your property?